rolfrm/Galaglitch/README.md

 ![Dithering](dithering.png)

+I decided to rewrite the distance field tracing in a GPU algorithm.
+To do this I created a compute shader and copied the code from the c version.
+This now runs remarkably faster, but the shader used is exactly the same.
+This is easy as a compute shader allows me to directly write into a vertex buffer.
 It turns out im no good at coming up with games.
 This is about being the little circle and taking over the big ones.
 ![Game](game.png)